maya-a-iuga/Web-App-DevOps-Project/README.md

 ### Usage

 To run the application, you simply need to run the `app.py` script in this repository.
 Once the application starts you should be able to access it locally at `http://127.0.0.1:5000`.
-Here you will be meet with the following two pages:
+Here you will be met with the following two pages:

 1. **Order List Page:** Navigate to the "Order List" page to view all existing orders.
 Use the pagination controls to navigate between pages.